Tips for Your Engagement Photos

 I encourage couples to treat this session as a time of pampering.
 Many couples will take the entire day off and go to brunch and dinner together or get massages or go to the movies.
 Dedicate this day to the two of you!
 Get a good night's sleep before the session and avoid alcohol, as it can make you look puffy.
 Get ready for this portrait session like you are going to a cocktail party!

-For Women: It’s a great time to do a trial hair and makeup run with the makeup artist or esthetician you are working with for your wedding.
-You should feel beautiful and confident about your makeup, and it should enhance your beauty, not be too heavy.
+If you are into putting a makeup on, it’s a great time to do a trial hair and makeup run with the makeup artist or esthetician you are working with for your wedding.
 Manicures should be fresh and neutral, as timeless colors will attract the eye to your ring and won’t be too trendy.

-For Men: If you haven’t had a professional shave, it can really be a treat!
+If you haven’t had a professional shave, it can really be a treat!
 Make sure shaving is done within a few hours of our session and also have eyebrows tamed, beards trimmed, and any stray nose or ear hairs removed.
-I also encourage men to pay attention to cuticles and, if needed, have a professional manicure done to remove ragged edges and snags.
+I also encourage anyone to pay attention to cuticles and, if needed, have a professional manicure done to remove ragged edges and snags.

 I recommend two outfits for engagement photos, casual and formal.
 While you can bring more, please be aware that this may add significant time to your session.